michaelansel/CoreContributorBot/INDEX.md

 - bot.py: Main entry point for the GitHub bot
 - requirements.txt: List of required Python packages
 - INDEX.md: Index of all files in the repository
+- lib/process_issue.py: Function to process a GitHub issue and generate a pull request
+- test_process_issue.py: Unit tests for the process_issue function